 Before beginning any part of the reforestation process, our partners at the U.S. Forest Service first carefully assesses the area in need.
 Silviculturists (a fancy word for forest managers) consider the tree species that were present, future habitat needs under a changing climate, and evaluate whether or not the area will benefit from tree planting or natural regeneration.

 If the area would benefit from tree planting, they make a plan for exactly how the forest will be planted.

 The Forest Service sources native seeds from healthy forests near the area to be planted.
-Sometimes climbing high into trees to obtain the seeds, the U.S. Forest Service collects cones from the same species that they plan to plant, and from the same elevation.
+Sometimes climbing high into trees to obtain the seeds, the Forest Service collects cones from the same species that they plan to plant, and from the same elevation.
 Cones are then broken down to extract seeds.

 After the Forest Service collects seeds, they transport them to one of six Forest Service nurseries located across the country.
 Here, professionals grow them under climate- controlled conditions that mimic their natural environment.